JerryWiltz/nP/README.md

 These are charting routines based on d3. <b>Note, downloading d3 is not required</b>. d3 is inside nPort.

-nP.<b>lineChart</b>(<i> lineChartInputObject = {} </i>) [<>](https://github.com/JerryWiltz/nP/blob/master/src/np-chart/src/lineChart.js) A function that draws a rectangular chart or plot in a specified svg element via the element ID.
-The default element ID is "canvas". <b>You must specify an ID, width, and height attributes</b>, such as:
+nP.<b>lineChart</b>(<i> lineChartInputObject = {} </i>) [<>](https://github.com/JerryWiltz/nP/blob/master/src/np-chart/src/lineChart.js) A function that draws a rectangular chart or plot. lineChart() will render the graphics in svg.
+If you don't provide a svg, linechart() will create one for you.
+The default element ID is "canvas".
+If you provide the svg, <b>you must specify an ID, width, and height attributes</b>, such as:

 ```html
 <svg id="canvas" width="500" height="300"></svg>
 ````

-If no argument linePlot, wlll display a default plot inside the svg.
-This is good for setting up your page, but you no data.
+If no argument linePlot, wlll create its own svg and display a default plot.
+This is good for setting up your page and you can see what it will like.
 Here is an HTML example for the default lineChart().

 ```html
 <!DOCTYPE html>